Get started

 Native multimodal (OpenAI Realtime, Gemini Live): A single model processes audio input and generates audio output.
 Lowest possible latency because there are no inter-service handoffs.
 The trade-off: you're locked to that provider's model for reasoning, and voice quality is constrained by the model's audio generation capabilities.

-Optimized pipeline (Inworld S2S, Deepgram + LLM): Discrete STT, LLM, and TTS stages optimized to work together.
+Optimized pipeline (Inworld Realtime API): Discrete STT, LLM, and TTS stages optimized to work together.
 Slightly higher latency from stage handoffs, but developers choose the best model for each job.
 Inworld's approach minimizes this trade-off by running all three stages on shared infrastructure with optimized handoffs, keeping end-to-end latency under 500ms while preserving full LLM flexibility.

 The right choice depends on your constraints: